rupesh528633/E-CommerceWebsite/README.md

-# E-CommerceWebsite
+# CRAZYDEAL
- A mobile responsive sample of E-Commerce Website using HTML, CSS, JavaScript and API's
+ A mobile-responsive sample of the CRAZYDEAL e-commerce template using HTML, CSS and JavaScript.